DavidB948/db-capstone-project/README.md

 # Meta db-capstone-project
-This is a capstone project for the Meta Database Engineering coursein which a database and client for Little Lemon restaurant will be created.
+This is a capstone project for the Meta Database Engineering course which a database and client for Little Lemon restaurant will be created.

 Below are the brief description of the project: